yeemachine/vr-browser/README.md

 **Node Webshot**

-Web screenshots are taken with [Node-Webshot](https://github.com/brenden/node-webshot), used in this simple single-use api [screenshot-api](https://github.com/yeemachine/screenshot-api).
+Web screenshots are taken with [Node-Webshot](https://github.com/brenden/node-webshot), used in this simple single-use api [screenshot-api](https://github.com/yeemachine/screenshot-api) that gives back a Data URI.

 **Glitch**